openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

     occurs:
     * when the `main` method returns (for `@run main`)
     * when the user clicks on one if `Pass`, `Fail` or `Done`(for `@run applet`)
-    * when any thread in the thread group throws an exception
+    * when any thread in the thread group throws an exception, which is detected by using an uncaught exception handler for the thread group

 *   If the action was executed in agentVM mode, jtreg will try and reset some well-known global values to the state before the action was performed.